 College Park, MD 20742

-Assistantships currently provide a stipend for a 9.5 month period and tuition remission for up to 10 credits per semester in exchange for 20 hours of work per week.
+Assistantships currently provide a stipend for either a 9.5 or 12 month appointment period.
+They include tuition remission for up to 10 credits per semester in exchange for 20 hours of work per week.
 Partial assistantships are also available.
 The current stipend amount can be found in the Graduate Catalog.

 A limited number of Graduate School Fellowships, awarded solely on the basis of academic merit, are available.
 Competition for them is very intense, and in recent years, mostly doctoral students have received the fellowships.
 Recipients must be nominated by their academic departments.

 Fellowships are normally awarded in the fall term for the academic year.
 The fellowship includes a stipend and remission of tuition.
 Fellows are required to carry a full graduate program.
 Apply by February 1.